6 feared dead in small plane crash off Costa Rica

 The plane disappeared from radar as it was heading to Limon, a resort town on the coast.

-Security Minister Torres said the flight had set out from Mexico.
+The security minister said the flight had set out from Mexico.

 “Around six in the afternoon we received an alert about a flight coming from Mexico to the Limon airport, carrying five German passengers,” Torres said.
 A search started immediately but was called off temporarily due to bad weather.

+Rainer Schaller is listed as “Founder, Owner and CEO of the RSG Group,” a conglomerate of 21 fitness, lifestyle and fashion brands that operates in 48 countries and has 41,000 employees, either directly or through franchises.

-Rainer Schaller was in the news in 2010 for his role as organizer of the Berlin Love Parade techno festival.
+Schaller was in the news in 2010 for his role as organizer of the Berlin Love Parade techno festival.
 A crush at the event killed 21 people and injured more than 500.
 Authorities at the time said Schaller’s security failed to stop the flow of people into a tunnel when the situation was already tense at the entrance to the festival grounds.

 Schaller fought back against the accusations of wrongdoing, noting that his security concept received official city approval.